wh75er/weird_nickname_generator/readme.md

 python main.py -d *filename* *dictionary2* -p patterns

-will upload all words from dictionary with filename
+will upload all words from dictionary with filename *filename* and etc.

 ## Usage